 MBA 7292 Investments

 MBA 7293 Portfolio Theory

 MBA 7294 Advanced Financial Analysis

 MBA 7295 Corporate Taxation

 MBA 7296 International Finance

 MBA 7800 Topics in Finance-Derivatives

 GRADUATE CERTIFICATE IN HEALTH CARE ADMINISTRATION

 Students who wish to receive a graduate certificate in Health Care Administration must complete the five courses listed below.
 When students are enrolled in their last course for completion of the certificate program, they must complete the Graduate Certificate Program Form and submit it to the Office of the Registrar.

 Certificate Requirements

 Requirements List

 HCA 7700 Seminar in Health Care Administration

 HCA 7720 Health Policy and Economics

 HCA 7730 Health Insurance and Reimbursement

 HCA 7740 Legal Aspects in Health Care

 HCA 7745 Marketing in the Health Care Sector

 GRADUATE CERTIFICATE IN HUMAN RESOURCE MANAGEMENT

 Students who wish to receive a graduate certificate in Human Resource Management must complete the five courses listed below.
 When students are enrolled in their last course for completion of the certificate program, they must complete the Graduate

 ^{}MBA 7800 requires 12 credits completed in the MBA 729 sequence

 Certificate Program Form and submit it to the Office of the Registrar.

 Certificate Requirements

 Requirements List

 MHR 6503 Law, Regulation and the Workplace

 MHR 7600 International HR

 MHR 7650 Compensation and Benefits

 MHR 7800 Seminar in Human Resource Management

-MHR 7830 Finance and Accounting for Managers
+One Elective

 GRADUATE CERTIFICATE IN MANAGEMENT INFORMATION SYSTEMS

 Students who wish to receive a graduate certificate in MIS may obtain it from the College of Technology upon completing the five MIS courses listed below.
 When students are enrolled in their last course for completion of the certificate program, they must complete the Graduate Certificate Program Form and submit it to the Office of the Registrar.

 Certificate Requirements

 Requirements List

 IST 7000 Data Management

 IST 7020 Analysis, Modeling, and Design

 IST 7040 Data Communications and Networking

 IST 7060 Project and Change Management

 IST 7100 IT Policy and Strategy

 GRADUATE CERTIFICATE IN MARKETING MANAGEMENT

 Students who wish to receive a graduate certificate in Marketing Management must complete the five courses listed below.
 When students are enrolled in their last course for completion of the certificate program, they must complete the Graduate Certificate Program Form and submit it to the Office of the Registrar.

 Certificate Requirements

 Courses

 MBA 7600 Global Marketing Management

 MBA 7603 Market Research and Consumer Behavior

 MBA 7606 Business to Business and Business to Government

 Marketing

 MBA 7608 Integrated Marketing Communications

 MBA 7615 Marketing Analytics

+^{}Students must take an MHR course for the open elective requirement

 GRADUATE CERTIFICATE IN NONPROFIT MANAGEMENT

 Students who wish to receive a graduate certificate in Nonprofit Management must complete the five courses listed below.
 When students are enrolled in their last course for completion of the certificate program, they must complete the Graduate Certificate Program Form and submit it to the Office of the Registrar.

 Certificate Requirements

 Requirements List

-AHS 7685 Fund Development & Fundraising in the Human Service

-Environment

-MHR 7830 Finance and Accounting for Managers

-NPM 6400 Leadership and People NPM 6503 Administrative Law

 NPM 7300 Seminar in Nonprofit Management

+NPM 7310 Nonprofit Management

+NPM 7320 Nonprofit Governance

+NPM 7330 Nonprofit Sustainability

+One Elective

 GRADUATE CERTIFICATE IN ORGANIZATIONAL LEADERSHIP

-Students who wish to receive a graduate certificate in Organizational Leadership must complete the five courses listed below.
+Students who wish to receive a graduate certificate in Organizational Leadership must complete the six courses listed below.
 When students are enrolled in their last course for completion of the certificate program, they must complete the Graduate Certificate Program Form and submit it to the Office of the Registrar.

 Certificate Requirements

 Requirements List

 MOL 6100 Leadership Foundations

-MOL 6200 Group Processes and Facilitation Skills

-MOL 6400 Leadership and People
+MOL 6700 Innovation & Crisis Leadership

+MOL 6800 Global Performance Management

-MOL 7500 High Performance Teams
+MOL 6900 Communication & Teams

+MOL 6950 Current Topics in Leadership

-Choose one of the following five courses:
+Choose one of the following three courses: